localhostloco/pom-version-extractor/README.md

 # Maven POM dependencies extractor
-This IntelliJ Idea plugin allows you to have you Maven dependencies organized as project properties
+This IntelliJ Idea plugin allows you to have your Maven dependencies organized as project properties